avitial/computer-pointer-app/README.md

 ### Attributions
-The code to visualize intermediate results and draw Head Pose and Gaze estimation come from an answer in [this question](knowledge.udacity.com/questions/171017) given by mentor Shibin M.
+The code to visualize intermediate results and draw Head Pose and Gaze estimation come from an answer in this question, https://knowledge.udacity.com/questions/171017, given by mentor Shibin M.